D&D minis

 But it’s also helpful to plan for chaos, whether from a dungeoncrawl or interview.

-Prep calls are critical to making the podcast’s interview segments entertaining and informative.
-Ideally, the segment is a conversation that feels dynamic and natural.
-The worst thing to do is ask a question, passively wait for an answer, ignore the sense of that answer, and carry on with the next question.
+Prep calls are essential to making an interview entertaining and informative.
+Ideally, it’s a conversation that feels dynamic and natural.
+The worst thing to do is ask a question, passively wait for an answer, ignore the sense of that answer, and carry on to the next question.

 Here’s a rough outline of my approach:

-• Be flexible.
-Figure out what the guest is passionate about and what they can speak knowledgeably on.
-Sometimes we’ll start with one topic, only to discover a tangent that would be more interesting (or at least a better refinement of the original topic).
+- Be flexible.
+Explore the topics the guest is passionate about and knowledgeable of.
+Sometimes we’ll start with one topic, only to discover a tangent that would be more interesting.

-• Ask probing questions to see where they have interesting or unique insights, as well as areas to avoid where they might know less.
-This is contextual and hard to give specific examples for, but I usually find questions based on “What does that mean for X?” or “Why does that matter?” works well.
+- Probe for interesting or unique insights.
+This may also reveal areas to avoid.
+It’s hard to give specific examples here since it relies on the context of the topic, but I usually find questions based on “What does that mean for X?” or “Why does that matter?” works well.

-• Anecdotes are always good.
-If they tend to answer in generalities or platitudes, ask for specific examples related the topic, such as how they’ve seen a problem solved, a tool implemented, or a strategy succeed.
+- Anecdotes are good.
+If responses tend to be generalities or platitudes, ask for examples of the topic in practice, such as how they’ve seen a problem solved, a tool implemented, or a strategy succeed.

-• Anecdotes can also be good for lessons learned from mistakes.
-Plus, failures are often be entertaining.
+- Anecdotes of lessons learned from mistakes are also good.
+Plus, failures are often entertaining.
 Here I pay attention to the tone of the answer.
 Something like, “They were all idiots,” isn’t really helpful or educational.
 Something like, “We didn’t anticipate X” or “We tried to apply a process for X when it’s better for Y” is more useful.

 During the prep I skip around a lot as I build a picture, but in the interview I’ll try to stick to themes and a flow that builds a story.
 Stories and conversations are more engaging than dry Q&A. This also means I may reorder questions from how we went through them in the prep call.

-Ultimately, I look for some sort of narrative in terms of beginning, middle, and end.
-Generically, this might be a problem, a complication, and a solution.
+Ultimately, I look for some sort of narrative in terms of problem, complication, and solution or background, conflicts, and resolution.
 Some examples might be:

 One of the traps of asking too many followup questions or searching for a narrative is that it may constrain the guest to a rigid path.
 They have insights and knowledge to share.
 Let them reveal what that is rather than trying to guess it through questions.
 Thus, I always ask, “Is there something we didn’t cover that you want to mention?”